Hearing Aids for Tinnitus: What you Should Know

-In this article we will share the most important things you should know about Tinnitus and hearing aids.
+In this article, we will share the most important facts about tinnitus and hearing aids that you should know.
 As a proud American manufacturer of digital hearing aids, with considerable R&D along with community outreach to understand what the public needs most in the hearing aid industry, this is our cause as much as it is yours!

 What is Tinnitus?

-Tinnitus refers to a condition which leads to a constant ringing sound in the ears.
+Tinnitus refers to a condition that leads to sound that constantly ringing in the ears.
 Some sufferers also hear whistling, hissing, or clicking sounds.
 The condition which affects more than 50 million Americans, is sometimes temporary, but in many people it is chronic.

 What researchers say about hearing loss in the US: